Clavernever/Skill_Uses_Scaled/docs/README.md

 #### Weapon

-- [x] Weapon XP scales negatively with Weapon Skill and Weapon Speed, and positively with net Damage Dealt (taken from item condition lost)
+- [x] Weapon XP scales posi-negatively with Weapon Skill isn't affected by Weapon Speed, and scales positively with net Damage Dealt (taken from item condition lost)

-    `  XP Multiplier = Weapon Condition Lost / Weapon Speed * 80 /(40 + Skill)  `
+    `  XP Multiplier = Damage/10 / Weapon Speed * 80 /(40 + Skill)  `

     - XP per combat enocunter will be mainly determined by _enemy HP_ rather than by how a$$ your weapon's minimal damage is.
-    - Weapon Skill is a divider.
+    - Weapon Skill is set as a divider, to stabilise the effect of hit chance on levling.
+        > This makes high levels not result in uberfast XP.
-        > This is to tone down the effect of hitting a lot more often.
+        > Likewise, it also tones down the badness of missing a lot when skill is low.
-    - Weapon Speed is a divider
-        > This makes all weapons level at the same rate regardless of attack speed.
+    - All weapons level at the same rate regardless of attack speed
+        > Yes, it's dividing in the formula.
+Don't get scared, all that does is neutralise it.
-    - Condition lost ignores your difficulty settings.
+    - Damage is counted before your difficulty settings are applied.
-        > So the effect of difficulty on weapon leveling is the same as vanilla.
+        > So the effect of difficulty (if any) on weapon leveling is the same as vanilla.
-    - Condition lost uses post-mitigation damage, Strength and enemy AR both affect it.
     - Condition lost only changes every 10 damage for weapons, unless you have changed a specific GMST.
         > This makes the formula more a staircase than a line.
         > This makes the formula not work when you're dealing less than 20 damage.
         > ..a compromise was made and a different formula is used when you deal low damage, which averages weapon stats.
+        - The S_U_S_Weapon-XP-Percision addon eliminates this issue almost completely.

 - The S_U_S_Weapon-XP-Percision addon doubles weapon degradation speed, and doubles Armorer repair rates.
     - The addon is completely optional, but highly recommended, especially along [Weaponry of Resdayn Rebalanced](https://www.nexusmods.com/morrowind/mods/51247)
     - It makes Armorer field repairs more valuable, and increases the need to carry backup weapons.
     - It MASSIVELY reduces the number of cases where the alternate, compromised backup formula gets used.
+        > It basically goes back to being a "Trackable Skill" if you have it.

 #### Throwing